MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

    This task should be initiated on all nodes on which the detached volume is online.
 A repair should automatically start.
 Wait for the repair to finish.
 It may go into a suspended state and start again.
 To monitor the progress:
    - Run **Get-StorageJob** to monitor the status of the repair and to see when it's completed.
    - Run **Get-VirtualDisk** and verify the Space returns a HealthStatus of Healthy.
-     - The "Data Integrity Scan for Crash Recovery" is a task that doesn't show as a storage job, and there is no progress indicator.
-If the task is showing as running, it is running.
+     - The "Data Integrity Scan for Crash Recovery" is a task that doesn't show as a storage job, and there's no progress indicator.
+If the task is showing as running, it's running.
 When it completes, it shows completed.

        Additionally, you can view the status of a running schedule task by using the following cmdlet:
        ```powershell